 It wasn’t a miracle, or maybe it was a miracle that someone on Twitter happened so see my post and clue me in to this bit of science.
 But either way it sure felt Miraculous!

-I did a page on potassium, and good foods for potassium.
+I did a chart showing foods with potassium.

 And, I learned about Maca.
 I began putting Maca into my coffee each day, and drinking a couple mugs.
 Maca in coffee is not bad!